Amit775/Hostel/README.md

 # Hostel (HostElement)

 ## brief
-An alternative application to Orchestra, based on web components instead of iframes.
-With the same functionality (and maybe more) but less complicated.
+An application that can host other applications as Angular Elements and provide them some services.
+Some of the applications can be a tab, but also as panel, top-bar, mission manager (my-desktop) and so on.

 ## Web Component